Marmelodov/PromptCrafter-API/docs/tutorials/search-prompts.md

 <details>
 <summary>Postman</summary>

 If you've imported the PromptCrafter Postman Collection, sending the request is simple.
-The collection automatically handles authentication for you.

 1. In the **Search** folder, select the **Search prompts** request.
 2. In the **Params** tab, find the key `q`.
 In the **VALUE** column next to it, enter your search term (e.g., `python`).